Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 Staff augmentation is another outsourcing approach where businesses hire additional staff from an external agency based on their current business requirements and staff limitations.

-In terms of IT projects, tech businesses can follow this hiring strategy to hire dedicated developers to work on their projects.
-The hired developers work as an extension of the current workforce on a temporary basis.
+Regarding IT projects, tech businesses can follow this hiring strategy to hire dedicated developers to work on their projects.
+The hired developers work as a temporary extension of the current workforce.
 More than often, the developers working on this project work with an on-site development model.
-Let’s take a look at the pros and cons of IT staff augmentation.
+Let’s examine the pros and cons of IT staff augmentation.

 Pros